FarsTail: A Persian Natural Language Inference Dataset: Experiments

-As the classifier, we exploited different general models including Support Vector Machine (SVM), Long Short-Term Memory (LSTM), and Gated Recurrent Unit (GRU) along with three models developed specially for the NLI task including DecompAtt~\citep{parikh2016decomposable}, ESIM~\citep{chen2016enhanced}, and HBMP~\citep{talman2019sentence}.
+As the classifier, we exploited different methods including Support Vector Machine (SVM), Long Short-Term Memory (LSTM), and Gated Recurrent Unit (GRU) along with three models developed specially for the NLI task including DecompAtt~\citep{parikh2016decomposable}, ESIM~\citep{chen2016enhanced}, and HBMP~\citep{talman2019sentence}.

-One popular approach in learning with small labeled training NLP datasets is to train a language model (LM) on a large unlabeled corpus and fine-tune it on the downstream task.
-We used ULMFiT~\citep{howard2018universal} which is one of the popular methods in this line with three steps: LM pre-training, LM fine-tuning, and classifier fine-tuning.
-In the first step, a language model is trained on a general-domain corpus.
+One popular approach in learning with small labeled training datasets is to train a language model (LM) on a large unlabeled corpus and fine-tune it on the downstream task.
+Besides the BERT-based models which lie in this category, we tested ULMFiT~\citep{howard2018universal} with three steps: LM pre-training, LM fine-tuning, and classifier fine-tuning.
+In the first step, a language model was trained on a general-domain corpus.
 We used the Persian Wikipedia for this purpose.
-Then, the trained LM is fine-tuned on the target task texts without considering their labels.
-Finally, the pre-trained language model is augmented with additional layers which are trained on the labeled dataset of the target task.
+Then, the trained LM was fine-tuned on the target task texts without considering their labels.
+Finally, the pre-trained language model was augmented with additional layers which were trained on the labeled dataset of the target task.

-As another strategy, we evaluated the cross-lingual transfer approach as is investigated for XNLI dataset~\citep{conneau2018xnli}.
-We adopted two simple translation-based baselines, \textit{Translate-Source} and \textit{Translate-Target}.
-In \textit{Translate-Source} approach, we translated the training data of MultiNLI dataset to Persian language and trained an ESIM model on the union of this translated set and the FarsTail's training set.
-Then, the FarsTail's training set was used one more time to fine-tune the trained model.
-The Google Translate service was exploited for translation.
-In the \textit{Translate-Target} approach, we trained an ESIM model on the union of original MultiNLI training set and the English-translated version of FarsTail's training set, which was then fine-tuned on the FarsTail's English training set.
-For estimating the label of a given Persian input, its English translation is fed into the trained model.

-We also tested the LASER embedding\footnote{\url{https://github.com/facebookresearch/LASER}}~\citep{artetxe2019massively} as a space which is shared between multiple languages.
+We also tested LASER\footnote{\url{https://github.com/facebookresearch/LASER}}~\citep{artetxe2019massively} as an embedding space which is shared between multiple languages.
 Since LASER provides sentence embeddings rather than word embeddings, a simple deep model was trained on the computed representations.

+The hyper-parameters were chosen based on the models' accuracy on the validation set.
+Most importantly, we selected the following values for the BERT models: 3 epochs of training with a learning rate of 2e-5, a batch size of 32, and a weight decay of 0.5.